 - 1. Subordinated contributions for managed collateralized loan obligations ("CLO"), etc., are included in the above table as exposure as investor even when the assets underlying those CLOs, etc., include exposures that were originated by us.
-Our subordinated contributions for those managed CLOs, etc., as of March 31, 2010 and 2011 were ¥5.3 billion and ¥1.0 billion, respectively (treated as deduction from capital for purpose of capital adequacy ratio calculation), and our sale of assets to such managed CLOs, etc., during the fiscal year ended March 31, 2010 was ¥1.0 billion and there was no such sale during the fiscal year ended March 31, 2010 was ¥1.0 billion and there was no such sale during the fiscal year ended March 31, 2011. - 2.
+Our subordinated contributions for those managed CLOs, etc., as of March 31, 2011 and 2012 were ¥1.0 billion and ¥0.7 billion, respectively (treated as deduction from capital for purpose of capital adequacy ratio calculation). - 2.
 Classification based on type of underlying assets is conducted according to the principal underlying asset type for each transaction.
 Transactions that are difficult to classify are included under "Others." - 3.
 "Credit cards" include shopping credit receivables, card loans, etc. - 4.
 The classification of transactions of which the underlying assets are overseas assets is conducted according to the principal underlying assets of each transaction. - 5.
 Securitization exposure retained or purchased whose risk transfer (hedge) effects are reflected in the calculation of capital adequacy ratio is categorized as securitization exposure as originator. - 6.
-Securitization exposure as investor as of March 31, 2010 and 2011 includes ¥12.8 billion and ¥1.6 billion liquidity facilities, respectively, that we provide to ABCP programs sponsored by other companies. - 7.
-We classify securitization products whose principal underlying assets are securitization products such as ABS, etc. (e.g., ABS CDO) as "resecuritizations."
+Securitization exposure as investor as of March 31, 2011 and 2012 includes ¥1.6 billion and ¥1.5 billion liquidity facilities, respectively, that we provide to ABCP programs sponsored by other companies. - 7.
+"Exposure on resecuritizations" as of both March 31, 2011 and 2012 are classified following Article 1, Paragraph 2-2 of the Consolidated Capital Adequacy Ratio Notice (hereinafter the same).